WakiMak/trentent.github.io-forked/_posts/2016-04-21-multi-homed-server-lock-ica-and-rdp-to-a-specific-nic.md

 </div>

 <div>
-  I reverted the LANATABLE to 0x1 = Production and 0x2 = Provision. Â Again, only the RDP-TCP connection changed. Â At this point the ICA Listener *must* be looking at another place&#8230; Â I used Procmon to trace the registry when I opened the ICA Listener Configuration and noticed it did NOT query LANATABLE but did go through and look and query this key:
+  I reverted the LANATABLE to 0x1 = Production and 0x2 = Provision. Â Again, only the RDP-TCP connection changed. Â At this point the ICA Listener *must* be looking at another place... Â I used Procmon to trace the registry when I opened the ICA Listener Configuration and noticed it did NOT query LANATABLE but did go through and look and query this key:
 </div>

 <div>